 There shall be no proprietary data rights period for Discovery investigations.
 Discovery teams will be responsible for collecting the scientific, engineering, and ancillary information necessary to validate and calibrate the scientific data prior to delivery to the PDS.
-Data products delivered to the PDS shall be calibrated in physical units useable by the scientific community at large.
-The time required to complete this process should be the minimum necessary to provide appropriate data to the scientific community and the general public.
-Investigation teams must include an appropriate data analysis period independent of the PDS archiving activities as a part of their funded Phase E activities.
+Data products delivered to the PDS shall be documented, validated, and calibrated in physical units useable by the scientific community at large.
+The time required to complete this process should be the minimum that is necessary to provide appropriate data to the scientific community and the general public.

+Investigation teams must also include an adequately funded data analysis period, independent of PDS archiving activities, as a part of their Phase E activities.
+Data analysis in this sense should be understood to include publication of scientific results of the investigation in refereed journals.